srohatgi/social/specs/roql.md

 - service methods: business objects are primarily acted upon (retrieved, managed, updated) from service methods
   - examples: new (HTTP POST), list (HTTP GET), update (HTTP PUT), details (HTTP GET)
   - custom: audit is a new send object method primarily for updating audit details around send transaction (available on PUT)
+- service method overrides: these methods override default physical behavior with the requested override.
+Most common overrides are for HTTP POST (GET:override/post/<normal URL>
 - extensions: capability to add new objects and methods at runtime (immediately available for use)
   - examples: send method extension for notifying a custom webservice
   - examples: new business object (company) added as type person